bixoryai/bixingai-web/project-status.md

 ## Current Status
 - All requested changes have been implemented and committed locally
-- Git commit message: "Fix tag styling in Industry Insights and improve language toggle"
+- Git commit message: "Add Contact Us, Careers, About Us, and Industry Insights pages with language toggle support, update favicon, and fix hero section heights"
 - Push to GitHub repository was attempted but encountered connection issues

 ## Next Steps